ambientkit/amb/README.md

 Amb is a CLI app that allows you to create new Ambient projects and interact with running Ambient applications.

+You can read why the Ambient framework was created [here](https://github.com/ambientkit/ambient#what-is-it).

 A quickstart is available in the [ambient-template repository](https://github.com/ambientkit/ambient-template).

-You can read about the framework [here](https://github.com/ambientkit/ambient).